The new Netgear Orbi RBKE960 series -- currently available as a 3-pack Orbi RBKE963 -- is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 While Netgear tries to make you use the mobile app, the web interface is required to customize most of the router's network settings.

-Here are you can expect from the new Orbi via its web interface:
+Here are what you can expect from the new Orbi via its web interface:

 - A standard set of network settings and features include DHCP, DNS, IP reservation, Dynamic DNS, port forwarding, and so on.